themattrix/discord-caravan/README.md

 - [X] restrict route setting to leaders
 - [X] introduce caravan modes: allow leaders to start/stop caravan
 - [X] allow leaders to advance caravan (`!next` and `!skip [reason]`)
-- [ ] allow leaders to add a new next stop while in active mode
+- [X] allow leaders to add a new next stop while in active mode
+- [ ] cache pins
+- [ ] disallow duplicate stops
 - [ ] allow anyone to `!join` the caravan, optionally with guests
 - [ ] warn when the attendance nears 20 for any individual gym
 - [ ] allow caravan members to restrict their attendance to partial routes